-Emission reductions to mitigate the climate crisis are crucial, but we cannot wait for this.
-We must enable vulnerable communities to adapt to the worsening impacts of the crisis.
+Emissions reductions to mitigate the climate crisis are crucial, but we cannot wait for this.
+We must enable communities on the frontlines to adapt to the worsening impacts of the crisis.
 And we do.
-In 2021, WFP implemented climate risk management solutions in 28 countries, benefiting more than six million people.
+In 2022, WFP implemented climate risk management solutions in 42 countries, benefiting more than 15 million people.

 Following a climate-related disaster, WFP is often the first on the ground saving lives and reaching the most remote and challenging locations.
 At the same time, WFP works with governments and local partners to change lives, build the resilience of vulnerable people and strengthen national systems.
 These programmes support people to:

 - Anticipate climate hazards before they become disasters.
-WFP works with governments in 19 countries to strengthen early warning systems which flag potential hazards to vulnerable communities.
+WFP works with governments in 28 countries to strengthen early warning systems which flag potential hazards to vulnerable communities.
 These systems then trigger pre-positioned financing and preventive action before disaster strikes. - Restore degraded ecosystems as natural shields against climate impacts.
 Nature offers strong solutions against climate hazards and promotes biodiversity and social cohesion.
-From 2016-2020, WFP worked with vulnerable communities to rehabilitate or plant over 900,000 hectares of degraded land and forests, and build nearly 24,000 ponds, wells and reservoirs.
+From 2016-2021, WFP worked with vulnerable communities to rehabilitate over 872,000 hectares of land, plant nearly 30,000 hectares of forest and build over 31,000 water ponds and 28,000km of irrigation canals.

 - Protect the most vulnerable people with safety nets and insurance against climate extremes.
 Many communities do not have access to resources to compensate losses, so WFP connects them with climate risk insurance solutions to give people cash payouts following catastrophic harvest failures.
-In 2020, over two million people in 13 countries were protected by climate risk insurance that was developed or supported by WFP. - Re-energize schools and communities through access to sustainable energy.
-In 2020, WFP enabled over 1.6 million people to access clean energy products and services, reducing pollution and improving economic development and public health.
-WFP works with smallholder farmers to disseminate sustainable energy equipment and services that boost food production, processing and preservation.
+In 2022, nearly 4 million people in 19 countries were protected by climate risk insurance that was developed or supported by WFP. - Energize schools and communities through access to sustainable energy.
+In 2022, WFP enabled over 1.6 million people in 18 countries to access clean energy products and services, reducing pollution and improving economic development, public health and gender equality.
+WFP supports households and schools with clean cooking and provides smallholder farmers with equipment and services that boost food production, processing and preservation.